People in the Past Weren't Alcoholics: Drinking in the Past

 The most obvious is of course taste.
 People liked the taste of beer, ale, wine, and such.
 There are people nowadays who can’t even drink only tap water or still water.
 Even if they drink only water, some have to drink some sparkling water in between.
 And then there are people who drink all kinds of tea, coffee, hot chocolate, fruit juice, soft drinks, etc. In the modern world, we have a ridiculous amount of options when it comes to getting our daily water intake on a regular basis.

-Depending on when and where someone lived in the past, they had fairly few options: clean water was an obvious one (societies usually don’t grow when there are no clean water sources nearby) hot chocolate with chili in central and south America, coffee from the early modern period onwards, tea in large parts of Asia (there is very little evidence for tea up to the early modern period in Europe) and, of course, wine, mead, beer, and ale.
+Depending on when and where someone lived in the past, they had fairly few options: clean water was an obvious one (societies usually don’t grow when there are no clean water sources nearby) hot chocolate with chili in central and south America, coffee from the early modern period onward, tea in large parts of Asia (there is very little evidence for tea up to the early modern period in Europe) and, of course, wine, mead, beer, and ale.

 What Were Some Options in Europe Before the Early Modern Period?